ErikPohl444/random_music/README.md

 ## Important disclaimer

 THIS CODE IS TERRIBLE.
 I wrote it a long time ago and just now got around to adding it to a repo.
 It was throwaway, and I'm now setting a goal to make it not throwaway.

+** Look at the start of process here **
+What I do at work is a lot more complex, but I was very quickly able to assemble:
+* a primitive CI/CD process with
+    * Git Hooks instantiated through pre-commit
+    * GitHub Actions
+* Issue templates for
+    * Bugs
+    * Features
+    * Information requests

+I'll continue work on the process here, even if the code languishes a bit.

 ## Getting Started